This blog was updated January 27th, 2019

 Under the burden of these pressures, it can be difficult to remain upbeat.
 Because negativity tends to attract more negativity, being optimistic during tough times is essential.
-One way to focus on the positive aspects of your life is to create a gratitude list, and the holiday season is a perfect time to start one.
+One way to focus on the positive aspects of your life is to create a gratitude list.
 Multiple studies, including one by UC Berkeley, found that an “attitude of gratitude” can change the brain and contribute to mental well-being.

 Mental Health Benefits of Keeping a Gratitude List

 It encourages self-acceptance and self-confidence.
 Choosing to think about what you are most grateful for makes you proactive in your own healing.
 You are not passively waiting for some positive experience to make you feel better in the future; you are creating your own happiness in the present.
 This makes you feel empowered, confident, and in control of your life, allowing you to accept the things you cannot change and make strides to improve the things you can.